 CoQ10

-The Science: A study in Circulation Heart Failure showed that CoQ10 supplementation improved cardiac function and reduced hospitalizations in patients with heart failure.
+Research published in Circulation: Heart Failure found that CoQ10 supplementation significantly improved cardiac function and reduced hospitalizations by 42% in patients with heart failure over a two-year period.

 Magnesium Glycinate

-The Science: A meta-analysis in Hypertension found that magnesium supplementation can lower blood pressure by 2–4 mmHg, helping to reduce cardiovascular strain.
+A meta-analysis published in Hypertension found that magnesium supplementation can lower blood pressure by 2–4 mmHg, helping to reduce strain on the cardiovascular system and support overall heart health.

 Seleno-Methionine

-The Science: Research in The Journal of Nutrition showed that adequate selenium levels are associated with a 50% reduction in cardiovascular disease mortality, highlighting its critical role in heart health.
+Research in The American Journal of Epidemiology showed that adequate selenium levels are associated with a 50% reduction in cardiovascular disease mortality, highlighting its critical role in heart health.

 Vitamin A

-The Science: Studies have shown that antioxidant vitamins like A can help improve circulation and reduce arterial damage caused by free radicals.
+Research published in Advances in Nutrition found that antioxidant vitamins like vitamin A can help improve circulation and reduce arterial damage caused by oxidative stress, contributing to long-term heart health.

 Zinc